aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 This section documents what formats the Deno CLI uses for its dependency cache at the time of writing.

+It's assumed that the reader knows:

+- what Deno is
+- what Nix and Nixpkgs is
+- what the purpose of a language build helper in Nixpkgs is
+- what Fixed Output Derivations (FODs) are, and why they are a necessity for language build helpers

 Since many of the formats are considered an implementation detail by the Deno maintainers, they are subject to change and compatibility to the Deno CLI can break any time.